openmultiplayer/web/docs/scripting/resources/limits.md

 3. It is possible to show all Textdraws at the same time for one player, however this is not recommended.
 4. To circumvent these limits, it is possible to use a [streamer](https://github.com/samp-incognito/samp-streamer-plugin).
 Streamers work by only creating the entities etc. that are close to players.
 5. Due to client limitations only up to 51 actors may actually be shown at a time.
-6. Vehicle IDs start at ID 1 and thus range from 1 to 1999, even if MAX_VEHICLES is 2000.
-Objects and player objects also start at ID 1.
+6. Vehicle IDs and Object IDs start at ID 1 and thus range from 1 to 1999, even if MAX_VEHICLES is 2000.